lalaithion/MonadPaper/monads.md

 ### List of Numbers Parser

-Before, we matched a string using our parser, producing a Result Monad, which we then called `bind` on to transform the value the Parser returned.
+Before, we matched a string using our parser, producing a Result Monad.
+We then used `bind` to transform the value the Parser returned into an actual number.
 However, the Parser is also a Monad, so we can move the `bind` call into the parser itself, and it won't change the way it works.

 ```python
 number = (sign + digits + decimal + exponent) >> result_float